pydam/EmaLink/Readme.md

 * Battery life:
     * Loop/FreeAPS with Medtronic 523, 554, 723 or 754 pumps  - 3+ days (due to MySentry feature, EmaLink uses much more power, which impacts the battery life)
     * Loop/FreeAPS with other Medtronic pumps - 9+ days
-    * AndroidAPS with Medtronic pumps: 9+ days (tbc, MySentry impact not clear yet)
+    * AndroidAPS with Medtronic pumps: 9+ days
     * Not available for Omnipod

 ![Case](https://github.com/sks01/EmaLink/blob/master/pictures/Maxx.png)